-For any concerns relating to children, the LADO will be contacted.
-The timing and method of any action to be taken will be discussed and agreed with the LADO.
-This will cover communication with the worker,
+For any concerns relating to children, the Designated Officer (Local Authority) will be contacted.
+The timing and method of any action to be taken will be discussed and agreed with the Designated Officer.
+This will cover communication with the worker, suspension, investigation and possible strategy meetings.
+A decision will be taken by the Designated Officer about when to inform the worker and the church will follow this advice.
+As noted, Designated Officer contact details, are included in the Key Contacts section of this policy.

 For concerns relating to adults, Adult Social Care will be contacted.
-Likewise, their contacts details should be included in the Key Contacts section of this model policy.
+Likewise, their contacts are included in the Key Contacts section of this policy.